Workplace Assault Claims

 Our lawyers are always open and transparent about the fees and costs that could be incurred as part of your compensation claim.
 There are multiple ways to fund a personal injury claim, but the most common is through a ‘no win, no fee’ agreement.
 This means that if your case is unsuccessful, you won’t receive a bill for any legal fees, however, if your case is successful, Thompsons Solicitors will take a ‘success fee’ of no more than 25 per cent of the compensation secured – we always make sure our deductions are lower than many high street firms would charge.
 Our legal advisors are happy to discuss all types of payment options with you – all you need to do is get in touch today, free of charge, by filling out our claim form, calling 0800 0 224 224 or requesting us to call you back at a time suitable to you.

 Trade union members receive free legal advice from our experts as part of their membership package.
 Learn more on our trade union hub.

 Legally you cannot be dismissed from your role following an injury at work claim and that includes suffering an injury following an assault in the workplace.
 If they attempt to do so, you could have grounds for an unfair dismissal claim and should speak to our experts as soon as possible.

 Thompsons Solicitors are specialists in all matters relating to workplace assault compensation claims and will expertly advise you as to whether or not you have a valid assault at work claim.
 There are strict time limits in place to make any injury claim, so contact our accident at work lawyers today for legal guidance.
-Call 0800 0 224 224, make a request for one of our experts to call you or simply fill out our quick and free Start a Claim form.
+Call 0800 0 224 224, make a request for one of our experts to call you or simply fill out our quick and free online claim form.